AA 777 Damaged In Hong Kong Fire

 Key Takeaways:

-• An American Airlines Boeing 777 was damaged by fire at Hong Kong Airport during cargo loading on Monday evening.
+• An American Airlines Boeing 777 was damaged by fire at Hong Kong Airport during cargo loading into its aft hold.

 See a mistake?
 Contact us.